Candidates continue to obtain and file nomination papers for local races in the Nov. 3 presidential general election.

 Councilman Paul Rodriguez filed for the District 1 seat he currently occupies, and Christopher Flores filed papers for the same district.

-Incumbent Mayor Eunice Ulloa filed papers for the seat she currently occupies and Christopher Hutchinson pulled papers for that seat, which is an at-large position.
+Incumbent Mayor Eunice Ulloa and Christopher Hutchinson have each pulled papers for the mayoral seat which is an at-large position.

 The following candidates were the top two vote-getters in the March primaries and moved on to the November election.